Mineshafter61/Mineshafter61/README.md

   // statements
 }
 ```
+For Python, use underscores instead of CamelCase, except in the case of Classes.

 If the statement in an if-else block has only 1 line, put it on the same line as the condition.
 This also applies for loops.
 Always use a for-loop whenever possible.
 Use an underscore (if the language allows) for variables that will never be used but must be present for code to work.

 <hr>